couchbase/n1k1/README.md

            numPrices := len(prices) / sizeOfUint64.

 - types learned during expression compilation / analysis?
+  - example: `sales < 1000`?
+    we already have an optimization to evaluate 1000 up-front only once, but if we can also tell that `sales` expression only produces numbers, or only ever produces missing|null|numbers, then we can optimize further?

-- operator can optionally declare how the Vals are sorted?
+- operator might optionally declare how its output Vals are sorted?

 - scan should have a lookup table of file suffix handlers?

-- couchbase/rhmap should be able to spill out to disk via mmap()?

-- SUM() and COUNT() handling of MISSING / NULL?

-- SUM() handling of non-number types (especially, boolean)?
+- scans of indexes?

 - integration with scorch TermFieldReaders as a Scan source or operator?
   - merge join by docNum / docId field?